jon-harper/OmniBox/docs/bom.md

 The Universal Bill of Materials is a base list common to all builds.
 Additional components (including fasteners) are listed separately below.

-- There are no affiliate links used on this site.
-- The :material-cart: shopping cart icon indicates an external link to a shopping website.
-- These links are not an endorsement and are for reference only.
 - The design allows for longer-than-specified screws in many locations.
 The [assembly guide][assembly] notes where substitutions can be made.
-- Wiring is only specified for the IEC power socket, power switch, and power supply.
+- Wiring is specified for a configuration including an IEC power socket, power switch, and power supply.
 Additional wiring and fusing considerations are configuration-specific.

 ## Universal Bill of Materials